pig-floyd/pig-floyd.github.io/docs/Hobbies/Guitar/guitar.md

 The first album from the best Chinese rock band Omnipotent Youth Society.
 After years of dedication, they had presented the golden standard of Chinese rock music.
-The trumpet, the drumbeat and the guitar riffs are well composed and impressive.
-Personally speaking, the best piece in the album is _Qing Huangdao_.
+The trumpet, the drumbeat and the guitar riffs are well composed and perfectly organized.
+Personally speaking, the best piece of the album is _Qinhuangdao_.

 ## About My Gear